Propo41/bookify/CONTRIBUTING.md

 - `test`: adding missing tests, refactoring tests; no production code change.
 - `chore`: upgrading dependencies, releasing new versions...
 Chores that are **regularly done** for maintenance purposes.
 - `misc`: anything else that doesn't change production code, yet is not `test` or `chore`. e.g. updating GitHub actions workflow.

+The *subject* name should be written as "issue-" followed by the issue number, for example: `feat/issue-71: added new button`

 ### Breaking Changes